 What would a great short-term goal be for you?
 How about adding 5 seconds onto your plank hold.
 Or better yet, doubling the amount of squats you can do in one set.
 Give yourself 4 weeks for your short-term goal and write it down.
 (WRITE IT DOWN PLEASE!
 Don’t have me come back here next week and regurgitate all that I have said on how writing down goals is of utmost importance.
 You need to see it, visualize it, mutter it and shout it out!
 It really does help.)

+I also suggest that you try using a pre-workout eaa supplement so you have the energy to move.
 So go ahead and give yourself a specific, timely, achievable, measurable and realistic goal… AND WRITE IT DOWN.

 (There, that wasn’t so bad.
 Now, back to those plank crossovers to mountain climbers—just saying 🙂 )